aquinteroville/ML-for-APS/README.md

 # **ML for Predicting Hematological Activity in APS Patients**

-This repository contains the Jupyter notebook `pAPS_.ipynb`, which uses machine learning classifiers to predict **hematological activity** in **Antiphospholipid Syndrome (APS)** patients.
+This repository contains the Jupyter notebook `pAPS.ipynb`, which uses machine learning classifiers to predict **hematological activity** in **Antiphospholipid Syndrome (APS)** patients.
 This project leverages clinical and laboratory data to improve predictions and incorporates **SHAP (SHapley Additive exPlanations)** to explain model predictions.

 ## **Overview**